oggiesutrisna/TkLinker/README.md

 # TkLinker
 Tklinker is the world's first Graphical User Interface for shorting a link.
 Created in Python and u can use it.

-<h2> Tklinker GUI's Shorter Link </h2>

-Created in Python and u can use it, its really free, open-source, and you can do anything and everything.

-Tklinker is the GUI Shorter link, via tinyurl. you can use it as the shorter link, its really simple.
+# About
+Tklinker is created under PyCharm Community 2020.2 because, i don't know, its really buggy when i use Visual Studio Code.

+# How To Use
+You can do a few steps

+- Git clone and run from your editor. or maybe from Python Native Console.

+# Why name is Tklinker
+Tklinker is the opposite name of the python-packages Tkinter.

+# License
+MIT